thorin-schiffer/django-plpy/README.md

 it seems a total overkill assuming all the problems with Django ORM, see above.

 Prepend database functions with plpy_ prefix to be sure they are not executed locally.
+Django-plpy won't remove any triggers, you will have to take care of the stale triggers yourself.

 ### Installation for development